Product Design

 M365D Threat Analytics

 Microsoft Defender’s Threat analytics is a threat intelligence product, providing users knowledge from expert Microsoft security researchers.
-It's designed to assist security teams to be as efficient as possible while facing emerging threats and gain awareness avbout active threat actor campaigns, popular and new threat techniques, critical vulnerabilities, and more.
+It's designed to assist security teams to be as efficient as possible while facing emerging threats and gain awareness about active threat actor campaigns, popular and new threat techniques, critical vulnerabilities, and more.

 Besides serving as an all-round security knowledge center, it also has the goal of connecting security teams with other integral risks and vulnerabilities within the product to better protect their organization.
 In my role as the lead Product Designer on this feature, there were two main phases which included different product and engineering teams as well as roll out timings.